How Do I…?

 NOTE ABOUT ATTACHMENTS – Attachments are included in email messages sent FROM Canvas, but not the other way around.
 If sending an attachment, use the Canvas Inbox rather than replying to a Canvas message from regular email.

-Add a TA, Guest or other user to a course
+Add a TA, Designer, or Observer participant to a course

-Teaching Assistant – TA’s have most of the same permissions as instructors including grading
+- TA – Teaching Assistants (TAs) have most of the same permissions as instructors including grading

 View my course as a student